outofcoffee/imposter/docs/performance_simulation.md

 ## Injecting delays

-Delays can be injected via a configuration driven approach or a script driven approach.
+Delays can be injected via configuration or using a script driven approach.
 Delays are specified in milliseconds.

 The delay controls the time added _after_ any request processing has completed (scripts, plugins etc.).
 So, if a normal un-delayed request takes 0.05 seconds and a delay of 100ms is added, then the response will be transmitted to the client after 105ms.

 Delays can be specified as an exact value, or a range.
 If a range is specified, then a random value (roughly uniformly distributed) will be selected between the minimum and maximum range values.

+> **Note**
+> Delays can also be combined with [failure simulation](./failure_simulation.md) effects.
+For example to simulate a delay followed by a closed connection.

 ### Configuration driven